ZachEddy/IssueLabeler/README.md

 After training on a few thousand examples, the classifier determines `issue` should have two labels: `activerecord` and `docs`.
 This makes sense considering the language of the issue.
 First, mentioning 'documentation' would suggest it relates to, well, documentation.
 Second, ModelSchema is a part of ActiveRecord, so it seems logical to label it `activerecord`.

 I also tested this classifier with 30 labeled issues from the Rails repository.
 It needs work, but [**the preliminary results are very exciting**](http://chopapp.com/#5a3xiqo0).
-Seriously, check it out!
+Seriously, check it out! (the page takes a few seconds to load)

 ## Installing
 You will need **scikit-learn**, a machine learning package for Python.
 Click [here](http://scikit-learn.org/stable/install.html) to see their step-by-step installation page.